RungeZhai/TouchIDIssue/README.md

 TouchIDIssue
 ============

-An Issue I found when developing apps that using TouchID to auto login or unlock.
+An Issue I found when developing apps that use TouchID to auto login or unlock.

 You can reproduce simply like this: